 Furthermore, people in rural areas often have to travel long distances for goods and services, and that means an HVAC contractor is likely going to charge more.
 Not only do they have to use more fuel to get from their office to your home, but they also have to travel farther for supplies and materials, and the extra time and money gets passed on to the customer.

 On the other hand, supplies and materials are generally closer and more accessible in suburban/urban areas.
-Plus, because there are more companies operating, contractors don’t always have to travel as far to get from the office to the client.

 There are other factors that come into play as well, such as whether you live in a wealthy area or a less affluent neighbourhood.

-What Contractor You Buy from Can Impact Prices
+How the Contractor You Buy from Can Impact Prices

 Each HVAC company is its own entity, and each one will charge different prices for various services.
 Their prices depend on many things, including their overhead and the level of service they provide.
 We’ll talk more about that later.